Introduction to Arithmetic Groups: How to construct a symmetric space

 On the other hand, if $G$ is compact, then the subgroup~$K$ may not be unique, and may not be maximal.
 For example, both $\SO(n)/\SO(n-1)$ and $\SO(n)/\{e\}$ are symmetric spaces.
 The former is a round sphere, which has already been mentioned.
 The latter is a special case of the fact that every connected, compact Lie group is a symmetric space \csee{X=G}.

-\'E.~Cartan obtained a complete list of all the symmetric spaces (both compact and noncompact) by finding all of the simple Lie groups~$G$, and determining which compact subgroups~$K$ can arise in \cref{G/K->symm}. \end{rem}
+\'E.\,Cartan obtained a complete list of all the symmetric spaces (both compact and noncompact) by finding all of the simple Lie groups~$G$ \csee{RealSimpleGrps}, and determining, for each of them, which compact subgroups~$K$ can arise in \cref{G/K->symm}. \end{rem}

 \begin{exercises}

 \item Suppose a topological group~$G$ acts transitively (and continuously) on a connected topological space~$M$.
 Show that the identity component $G^\circ$ is transitive on~$M$.